ct6502/vscode-idl/README.md

 The TextMate files and code snippets are originally from Mike Galloy's [idl.tmbundle](https://github.com/mgalloy/idl.tmbundle).

-The JSON syntax rules for the `.task` files are from [VSCode](https://github.com/Microsoft/vscode-JSON.tmLanguage) and are included so that you don't have to edit file associations for them to look correct.

 For developers, see [CONTRIBUTING.md](./CONTRIBUTING.md) for notes on getting your environment setup.

 ## Features